Blog Co Founders

 Ownership shall be allocated as follows: [FOUNDER 1] shall hold 55% of the Company’s membership interests, and [FOUNDER 2] shall hold 45% of the Company’s membership interests, subject to the vesting schedule described in Section 3.

 The problem with fixed splits is that they’re based on a guess about future contributions.
 If one person ends up contributing significantly more than expected, the split doesn’t reflect reality.
 This is why 50/50 splits are risky and why most equity disputes happen within the first two years.
+If you’re splitting equity between two people, read how to split equity in a two-person startup before you decide on numbers.

 Dynamic equity (contribution-based)

 Instead of guessing, you track contributions and let the math determine ownership.
+For a full comparison of the two approaches, see dynamic vs. fixed equity.

 Example language: